FThompson/ChromeLiveStorage/README.md

 ### Load the storage object

 The storage object starts out empty.
 Load existing `chrome.storage` data into the object with the async `load` function.
-The resulting promise resolves with no value, but this function guarantees that the storage objects are populated before any `.then` callbacks are called.
+The resulting promise resolves with no value but guarantees that the storage objects are populated.

 ```javascript
 storage.load().then(() => {